Disappearing polymorph: In fiction

-In the 1963 novel Cat's Cradle, by Kurt Vonnegut, the narrator learns about Ice-nine, an alternative structure of water that is solid at room temperature and acts as a seed crystal upon contact with ordinary liquid water, causing that liquid water to instantly freeze and transform into more ice-nine.
-Later in the book, a character frozen in ice-nine falls into the sea.
-Instantly, all the water in the world's seas, rivers, and groundwater transforms into solid ice-nine, leading to a climactic doomsday scenario.
+In the 1963 novel Cat's Cradle, by Kurt Vonnegut, the narrator learns about Ice-nine, an alternative structure of water that is solid at room temperature and acts as a seed crystal upon contact with ordinary liquid water, causing that liquid water to instantly freeze and transform into more Ice-nine.
+Later in the book, a character frozen in Ice-nine falls into the sea.
+Instantly, all the water in the world's seas, rivers, and groundwater transforms into solid Ice-nine, leading to a climactic doomsday scenario.

-Ice-nine has been described as an example of a disappearing polymorph in fiction.
+Ice-nine has been described as a fictional parallel—a seed crystal triggering a chain reaction akin to the disappearing polymorph phenomenon.